-- Income test on Living Allowance and Rent Assistance. - The 'at home' rate of Schools Fees Allowance and the School Term Allowance are payable to applicants eligible for an income support payment, ABSTUDY Living Allowance, Community Development Employment Project wages or a Health Care Card.

-Parental means tests do not apply to students in state care.
+- · Income test on Living Allowance and Rent Assistance. - The 'at home' rate of Schools Fees Allowance and the School Term Allowance are payable to applicants eligible for an income support payment, ABSTUDY Living Allowance or a Health Care Card. - Parental means tests do not apply to students in state care.